DozeyUDK/DockerPilot/README.md

 . $PROFILE
 ```

-6. You can now run DockerPilot from any location in PowerShell:
+6. You can now run Docker Pilot from any location in PowerShell:
 ```powershell
 dockerpilot list --all
 dockerpilot monitor myapp --duration 300